Kaixhin/Atari/README.md

 Run `th main.lua` to run headless, or `qlua main.lua` to display the game.
 The main options are `-game` to choose the ROM (see the [ROM directory](roms/README.md) for more details) and `-mode` as either `train` or `eval`.

+In training mode if you want to quit using `Ctrl+C` then this will be caught and you will be asked if you would like to save the network before quitting.

 ## Requirements

 Requires [Torch7](http://torch.ch/), and uses CUDA/cuDNN if available.
 Also requires the following extra packages: